survivejs/webpack-book/manuscript/loading_assets/03_loading_styles.md

 module.exports = {
   module: {
-    loaders: [
+    rules: [
       {
         test: /\.css$/,
-        loaders: ['style-loader', 'css-loader', 'postcss-loader'],
+        use: ['style-loader', 'css-loader', 'postcss-loader'],
         include: PATHS.style
       }
     ]
   },
+  plugins: [
+    new webpack.LoaderOptionsPlugin({
+      options: {
         // PostCSS plugins go here.
 Note the wrapping!
 It is
         // required for hot loading to work.
 PostCSS will work
         // without too, but this is the preferred way.
-  postcss: function () {
+        postcss: function() {
           return [autoprefixer, precss];
         }
+      }
+    })
+  ]
 };
 ```